Kien085/SG2Caps/README.md

 ```
 conda activate myenv
 ```
-Follow the setup in /coco-caption to set up SPICE

 # Additional Dependency
 Pseudolabel is generated using Neural Motif through Scene Graph Benchmark in Pytorch in https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch.